There is no one better than a sports doctor to treat your sports-related injuries and to guide you in your physical activities! Here’s why!

 By Doctor Stéphane CASCUA, M.D., sports doctor

-After qualifying as a GP, your sports doctor specialised in sports medicine and obtained a “graduate certificate in sports medicine”.
+After qualifying as a GP, your sports doctor specialized in sports medicine and obtained a “graduate certificate in sports medicine”.
 He knows that the “medical fitness examination” is not just an administrative formality.
-He carries out a rigorous examination adapted to each sport.
-He will give you sound advice so you can make the most of the beneficial effects of sport whilst reducing the risks.
+He carries out a rigorous examination adapted to each sport and he will give you sound advice so you can make the most of the beneficial effects of sport whilst reducing the risks.

-He often holds several university diplomas such as “Sport Nutrition” or “Sports traumatology”.
-Whilst studying for the latter, he learned how to diagnose and treat injuries he didn’t even know existed!
+He often holds several university diplomas such as “Sports Nutrition” or “Sports traumatology”.
+Whilst studying for the latter, he learned to diagnose and treat injuries he did not even know existed!

-Numerous lesions are exclusively sports-related.
-Your sports doctor knows how to recognise and treat them.
-For example, your knee hurts after running for 15 kilometres, which means you won’t be able to run the marathon that is so important to you!
-As this injury only occurs when running, often only specialist therapists recognise it.
+Numerous lesions are exclusively sports-related and your sports doctor knows how to recognize and treat them.
+For example, your knee hurts after running for 15 kilometers, which means you won’t be able to run the marathon that is so important to you!
+As this injury only occurs when running, often only specialist therapists recognize it.

 Your sports doctor carries out a scheduled, systematic examination.
-The procedure also aims to establish different diagnostic hypotheses.
+The procedure aims to establish different diagnostic hypotheses.
 However, in this context, it is often a “facia lata bursitis” and not just common tendinitis or “getting old”.
-In addition, anti-inflammatories don’t work and the treatment is not rest!
+In addition, anti-inflammatories do not work and the treatment is not to rest!
 Your doctor knows the right therapy and can advise you on how to maintain your physical condition!
-Don’t cross this marathon off your agenda !
+Do not cross this marathon off your agenda!

-As long as the pain does not return during or after the effort, jogging will not damage your tendon.
-On the contrary, it will contribute to its “mechanization” and its healing !
+As long as the pain does not return during or after the effort, your jogging will not damage your tendon.
+On the contrary, it will contribute to its “mechanization” and its healing!

 You often hear… and are even convinced that “you must respect your pain”.
 You think you should avoid any activity that causes pain.
 This is not always true!
 On the contrary, sports doctors know how to manage these therapeutic subtleties.

-For example, after straining a muscle in the back of the thigh, the fibrous scar acts like a rigid, fragile link in an elastic chain.
+For example, after straining a muscle in the back of the thigh, the fibrous scar acts as a rigid, fragile link in an elastic chain.
 A sudden strain such as during a sprint can cause a relapse.
 You need to massage the scar vigorously to restore suppleness.
 We talk of DFM or “Deep Friction Massage”.
 It hurts!
 That’s normal!
 American scientists say, “No pain, No gain”.
-For the sports doctor and his hurdling patient, there is no pretence.
+For the sports doctor and his hurdling patient, there is no pretense.
 To avoid any new muscle damage, it is no use telling the hurdler not to bend their leg!
-It is essential for the muscle to readapt to this strain, it needs to be stretched and it needs to learn what it is like to be torn in order to slow the movement; it is essential to progressively resume the traumatic movement.
+It is essential for the muscle to readapt to this strain; it needs to be stretched and it needs to learn what it is like to be torn in order to slow the movement.
+It is essential to resume the traumatic movement gradually.

 The sports doctor will progressively guide his patient on the road to recovery.

-Injured, you are worried that you won’t be able to do any sport for weeks.
+Injured, you are worried that you will not be able to do any sport for weeks.
 Your sports doctor limits the amount of time you are unavailable… without taking any risks with your health.
 Quite the contrary, he understands your passion and your “withdrawal syndrome”.
-He tries to be available to consult you and if necessary, he will rapidly organise any complementary examinations.
+He tries to be available to consult you and if necessary, he will rapidly organize any complementary examinations.

-You’ve got it, the novel therapeutic strategies channel the repair of the damaged tissues and accelerate the formation of a solid, flexible scar.
+You’ve got it; the novel therapeutic strategies channel the repair of the damaged tissues and accelerate the formation of a solid, flexible scar.
 Finally, he will give you the right advice to keep fit.
-He will advise you on a progressive keep fit programme that is compatible with your injury.
-Muscle-development, swimming, cycling, and cardio-training then running are progressively possible, and even help the mechanization of your scar.
+He will advise you on a progressive keep-fit program that is compatible with your injury.
+Muscle-development, swimming, cycling, cardio-training followed by running are progressively possible and even help the mechanization of your scar.

 Once recovered, still fit, you will rapidly return to your previous level and competition.